Fall Protection Strategies For Steel Tile Co Standing Seam Roofs

 Steel Tile Co. utilizes premium Galvalume® and PVDF coatings.
 You must use 100% stainless steel set screws, as found on the SSRA1, to prevent galvanic reactions and premature roof corrosion.

-7. Roof System Thermal Expansion & Contraction
+7. Respect Thermal Expansion & Contraction

 Standing seam roofs "float" to manage temperature changes.
 You must only use non-penetrating clamps, such as the SSRA1, to allow this movement without stressing the seams or voiding warranties.